aleUX/Jquery-Media-Comments/README.md

 ## Options

 Currently just a single option to set the timeout that the plugin should wait after the window resize event has finnished before firing, this was put in place to stop the wondow.resize event firing thousands of times during a window resize

+## Limitations

+Because jQuery Media Comments is based on html comments we are still bound by the rules of html, comments cannot be nested and so neither can Media Comment.

 ## Author
 [Steve Podmore](https://github.com/Podders)